Skip to content

 Shift-Left Validation:

-Intent → /pre-mortem → Code → /vibe → Commit → Deploy
+Intent → pre-flight check → Code → semantic check → Commit → Deploy

-The /vibe check catches the most expensive class of bugs: code that works correctly but does the wrong thing.
+The semantic check catches the most expensive class of bugs: code that works correctly but does the wrong thing.
 Tests pass.
 Build succeeds.
 The feature does something other than what you asked for.
 By the time you catch it in production, you've burned a full cycle.

 Catching it before the commit is worth more than any post-deployment monitoring you can build.